stoth68000/vmaf-tools/README.md

 * picdiff- Read two PNGS, compute a grey normalized diff map, output the diffmap to PNG.

 ## Assumptions
 * You already have two YUV 420p files, which are frame aligned (by hand).
+IE, the first frame of each YUV file is from the same point in time, but from a different workflow.
 * reference.yuv
 * distorted.yuv